 The GED includes four subtests (modules) in Reasoning through Language Arts, Social Studies, Mathematical Reasoning, and Science.

-You are given up to two years to complete the four GED modules.
+You are not required to complete the four GED modules in one testing session.

 GED prep sites in Del Rio